carpentries/instructor-training/episodes/08-motivation.md

 >
 > The posters above are in PDF format - which itself can sometimes be inaccessible to people
 > who use screen readers.
 If you know of a similar resource describing accessibility guidelines
-> that would be more accessible than what's linked above, open an issue on our instructor
+> that would be more accessible than what is linked above, open an issue on our instructor
 > training curriculum respoistory here: https://github.com/carpentries/instructor-training/issues
 {: .callout}